CarletonComputerScienceSociety/ccss-docs/docs/student-handbook/2-academics/2-group.md

 incredibly helpful.

 <h2>Mutual Influence</h2>
-  This is a complex word with a lot of substance.
+  This is a complex phrase with a lot of substance.
 There's a easy definition of it that captures most of the substance.
 Mutual Influence is defined as interactional partners taking account of each other's characteristics and behaviour, and thus influencing each other's behaviour in interaction.
 This is